 It is therefore the policy of the Conant Public Library to discontinue borrowing privileges to residents of communities who are on the list of libraries decertified by the Massachusetts Board of Library Commissioners.

-The Conant Public Library Board of Trustees will notify in writing the Library Board of Trustees, the Selectmen or City Council, and individuals from the affected community who are registered borrowers of the Conant Public Library, whenever the Board votes to implement the above policy.
+Whenever the Board votes to implement the above policy the Conant Public Library Board of Trustees will notify in writing the affected community’s Library Board of Trustees, governing body, and individuals who are registered borrowers of the Conant Public Library.

 The Conant Public Library Board of Trustees agrees to provide reinstatement of borrowing privileges to all affected borrowers once a library is recertified.